cryptpad/chainpad/readme.md

     npm install
     node make

-This will run the tests and concatinate the js files into the resulting `chainpad.js` output file.
+This will run the tests and concatenate the js files into the resulting `chainpad.js` output file.

 ## The API